Hospitals run low on nurses as they get swamped with COVID

 “It’s a real dire situation,” Kanter said.
 “There’s just not enough qualified staff in the state right now to care for all these patients.”

-Michelle Thomas resigned as a manager of the emergency department of a Tucson, Arizona, hospital three weeks ago after hitting a wall.
+Michelle Thomas, a registered nurse and a manager of the emergency department at a Tucson, Arizona, hospital, resigned three weeks ago after hitting a wall.

 “There was never a time that we could just kind of take a breath,” Thomas said Tuesday.
 “I hit that point … I can’t do this anymore.
 I’m so just tapped out.”